-The school offers free of charge additional tutoring by the DON for an entire class, any study groups or individual students by request and if scheduling permits.
-Please contact the administration to make arrangements.
+The school may offer, free of charge additional tutoring, approved by the DON for an entire class for students reinstating and repeating a Term, for study groups or individual students by request, and if scheduling permits and faculty are available.
+Please contact the D.O.N. or School Manager to make arrangements.
 Former students may request additional reviews with current classes, if space and scheduling permits.